 Recipe Tips

-Serving Suggestions
+Serving Ideas

-- With Salad: This caesar salad or harvest salad are perfect pairs.
+- With Salad: This Caesar salad or harvest salad are perfect pairs.

 - Get Bready: Get you a filling bread like these garlic cheese breadsticks or this delish garlic bread on deck.

-Recipe help
+Recipe Help

 For sure boos!
 You can prep each of the ingredients in advance but I recommend assembling the day you want to bake it.
 Cooked noodles will soak up liquid from the sauce if it sits in it too long making the dish mushy.